fportantier/habu/README.rst

     Usage: habu.web.report [OPTIONS] [INPUT_FILE]

-      Uses Firefox or Chromium to take a screenshot of the websites.
+      Makes a report that includes HTTP headers of websites.

-      Makes a report that includes the HTTP headers.
+      Optionally, uses Firefox or Chromium to take a screenshot of the websites.

       The expected format is one url per line.